e-meyer/rock-paper-scissors/README.md

 > The biggest challenge for me here was, after implementing the whole game, making it so the player couldn't spam click the buttons.

 I've tried using setInterval method many times, but it just wasn't working as I wanted it to.
-So I figured out I could use this function in a different way I was using before.
-Changing the cursor style inside the setInterval method solved the problem, but then I have to check everytime the buttons gets clicked if the cursor is equals to the one I've set before in setInterval.
+So I figured out I could use this function in a different way.

+>Changing the cursor style inside the setInterval method solved the problem, but then I have to check everytime the buttons gets clicked if the cursor is equals to the one I've set before in setInterval.

 ## :abacus: Technologies